Chapter One – Opening the Door

 “All right.”
 Sally gathered her research notes from the table and dropped them into her satchel next to the photographs.
 She drew out a pen and a ring-bound notebook and flipped open the cover.
 Her pen was poised above the page.
 “I was hoping for something more than the bare facts, so if you could answer these questions with as much detail as you can remember, I’d be very grateful.”

 “Ask what you like.
 I’ll tell you as much or as little as I can.”
-Cassie’s heart was beating fast and she could feel the moisture gathering on her brow.
+Cassie’s heart was beating fast, and she could feel the moisture gathering on her brow.
 She told herself she didn’t have to do this, but she remembered she had promised her friend.
-Sally’s mother was not a close friend, even though they had known each other for more than thirty years.
+Sally’s mother had once been a close friend, but distance pulled them apart when Susan moved away.
 Cassie didn’t make friends easily.
-She kept most people at a distance, but Susan had always treated her with kindness and a promise was a promise.
+She kept most people at a distance, but Susan had always treated her with kindness, and she had grown closer to her since she moved back to Sheffield some ten years ago and divorced her husband.
+She sighed.
+A promise was a promise.

 “I heard you escaped from a Polish ghetto,” Sally began.
 “Where was that, exactly?”

 Sally wrote down the name of the city and lifted her head.
 “Can you tell me what it was like to live in the ghetto?”

 “It was difficult.”
 Cassie didn’t want to elaborate, but the girl was obviously expecting more from her.
 “We had little food and cramped living conditions.”
 Cassie saw flashes of the tiny room she shared with eight other members of her family.

 “What made you decide to escape?”

 “After the rest of my family died, my sister and I had no choice.”
 She shuddered at the memory of the events leading up to their escape.
 She couldn’t talk about them.
 She stuck to the plain, bald facts.
 “We would have been sent to Chelmno if we’d stayed.”
 The explanation was greatly simplified, but she couldn’t give more.